RaptorOne/SmartDevelop/SmartDevelop/SmartDevelop/Readme.txt

-﻿SmartDevelop the thiny but intelligent Script IDE
+SmartDevelop the thiny but intelligent Script IDE

-Copyright (c) 2011, Pascal Büttiker
+Copyright (c) 2011, Pascal B�ttiker
 All rights reserved.